mokosol/burger/README.md

 The app also has a funny "Whine" feature, where random sound effects are played to grieve a devoured burger.
 This feature uses jQuery click listeners.

 Lastly, the app's front-end design uses Bootstrap.
 This means that your burgers look just as tasty on mobile as they do on desktop.
-Please see the screenshots below...